AdaCore/training_material/courses/rust_essentials/160_lifetimes/88-lifetimes.lab.rst

 - Success is

     - Code that compiles

-  - ... and that follows any behavior indicated within the hints
+    - ...and that follows any behavior indicated within the hints!